 Mr P. D. Thomas

-Phil is an ex-Elms pupil who has lived in Herefordshire for over 40 years with his wife and three children, who also attended the school.
-After completing an Urban Estates Management degree in Birmingham, he spent 14 years working in Europe buying and developing property in all sectors.
+Phil is an ex-Elms pupil who has lived in Herefordshire for over 40 years.
+He has a wife and three children, who also attended the school.
+After completing an Urban Estates management degree in Birmingham, he spent 14 years working in Europe buying and developing property in all sectors.
 He now manages his own property development and consultancy business.